 We at The Family Enhancement Centre also offer court approved programs for issues related to domestic violence.
 Call today at 905-799-2228 to know more about our services or send us a message.
 The objective of domestic violence counselling is to help reduce relationship and/or family conflict and stop abusive, violent and controlling behaviors.
 Both the partners are engaged in structured exercises and self-exploration to help them examine their beliefs and behaviors.
 Our therapists will provide you the necessary tools and information to resolve family conflict in ways that do not involve violence or threats.

-Book an appointment for our counselling services today!
+Book an appointment with one of our counsellors today!